GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Program designers have a tendency to think of the users as idiots who need to be controlled.
-They should rather think of their program as a servant, whose master, the user, should be able to control it.
+The best programmers are up to 28 times better than the worst programmers, according to “individual differences” research.
+Given that their pay is never commensurate, they are the biggest bargains in the software field.

-~ John McCarthy (computer scientist)
+~ Robert L. Glass
 <pre>

 </pre>